Portraiture, An Art!

 When you need to capture the essence of a formal, professional holding a powerful position in an organization.

-These types of hand poses are what creates a mark on the viewer.
+These types of hand poses are what create a mark on the viewer.

 The fold of hands makes the portrait looks strong powerful & professional.
-With a crisp expression & a spotless and creaseless apparel this is the recipe to a perfectly empowered portrait.
+With a crisp expression & a spotless and creaseless apparel, this is the recipe for a perfectly empowered portrait.

 Having said that folded hand poses might not always mean formal posing.

-A relaxed fold of hands can depict reluctance, disinterest, casualness among many other things.
+A relaxed fold of hands can depict reluctance, disinterest, and casualness among many other things.

 So the perfect hand poses can make or break your portraits & the message the portrait wants to convey can be totally messed up!